 Because of this, getting smoke flavor into your meat—even with long-cooking foods and a whole bundle of wood chunks—is difficult with a gas grill.

 Now we're getting to the real meat of the matter: maximum and minimum temperatures.
 Coal beats out gas at both extremes.
 It's easy to fall into the trap of measuring heat by the temperature at a given area in your grill, but temperature is not really the most important factor if you're trying to figure out how fast something will brown or cook.
 What actually matters, as Meathead over at AmazingRibs.com will tell you, is a measure called heat flux.
 That's the amount of energy (measured in British thermal units, or BTU) that a grill puts out, divided by the area of the cooking surface.
 What this gives you is an accurate depiction of how quickly food will sear when placed on the grill.

-For instance, a Broil-Mate 165154 LP Gas Grill (one of our recommended gas grills under $500) has burners that can put out 40,000 BTU of heat.
+For instance, say a gas grill puts out 40,000 BTU of heat.
 Divide that by the 400-square-inch cooking area, and you get heat flux of 100 BTU/square inch, a very respectable heat output.
 A larger grill with the same BTU rating will have lower heat flux, while a smaller one will have higher.
 Get it?